muchdogesec/sitemap2posts/README.md

 history4feed supports the ability to add posts in a feed manually to help solve this problem.
 However, this still requires you to get a list of missing posts.

-sitemap2posts is designed to identify all posts for a blog, using a specified URL path.
-It will then get all titles and published dates (using sitemap `lastmod` dates), and outputted in a json document the matches the required body format for each entry to be added to history4feed manually.
+sitemap2posts is designed to identify all posts for a blog, using sitemaps.
+It can automatically discover sitemaps from robots.txt or accept explicit sitemap URLs.
+The tool extracts all post URLs, titles, and published dates (using sitemap `lastmod` dates), and outputs them in a JSON document format that can be used with history4feed or synchronized directly to Obstracts feeds.

+## Features

+- **Two modes of operation:**
+  - `robots` mode: Automatically discovers sitemaps from robots.txt
+  - `sitemap_urls` mode: Directly specify sitemap URLs to crawl
+- **Advanced filtering:**
+  - Date-based filtering with `--lastmod_min`
+  - Path-based filtering with glob pattern support (`--path_ignore_list`, `--path_allow_list`)
+  - Sitemap exclusion (`--ignore_sitemaps`)
+  - Automatic 404 detection and removal (`--remove_404_records`)
+- **Obstracts Integration:**
+  - Direct synchronization to Obstracts feeds via API
+  - Bulk post creation with job-based processing
+  - GitHub Actions support with automated summaries
+- **Performance optimizations:**
+  - Parallel title fetching with ThreadPoolExecutor
+  - Combined 404 checking with title fetch (no duplicate requests)
+  - Efficient URL deduplication

 ## Install